aishaaijazahmad/aishaaijazahmad.github.io/README.md

 #### Ethics Fine-tuning in Transformer-based Models for Moral Dilemma Resolution, A. Aijaz, R. Mutharaju, M. Kumar.
 #### Value-Based Ontology Engineering (VBOE): A Methodology for Value Alignment in Ontology Development, S. Gulati, V. Aggarwal, R. Mutharaju, A. Aijaz.
 #### Case-based Reasoning for Ethical Theory Application, R. Goel, A. Batra, A. Aijaz, R. Mutharaju.
+#### A Survey on Techniques to Discretize Ethical Decision-making, A. Aijaz, R. Mutharaju.

 ### _Completed:_